AlexFloareaVT/UTAU2DiffSinger_Helper/README.txt

-Thank you for downloading my UTAU to DiffSinger conversion helper!
+UTAU to DiffSinger Helper

 Full disclosure, the scripts were created using a mix of ChatGPT and Google Gemini.

 This tool will do two things for you: